wolox-training/swift-training-backend/README.md

 ## Logs

-You can see the remote logs with the following command:
+You can show the remote logs with the following command:
 ```
 heroku logs --tail
 ```